ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

     column:
       title: ""
       text: >-
-        #### Custom Made Cable Assembly
+        #### Custom Cable Assemblies

-        We build custom made cable assembly products for two world renowned manufacturers, Aston Martin and Brompton Bicycle.
+        We build custom made cable assembly products for two world-renowned manufacturers, Aston Martin and Brompton Bicycle.
 Their supply chain required our technical expertise to create the most cost-effective solution for their application.
 Working with leading brands for over 25 years has broadened our knowledge and expertise on [cable assemblies](/cable-assemblies) which has opening opportunities in other Industries across the globe.
   - type: column
     column:
       title: ""